-Honors: Iowa State University Early Career Award in Teaching (2007), Teaching Award of Merit from the North American Colleges and Teachers of Agriculture (2007), Stanford University Leopold Leadership Fellow (2013), Kavli Frontiers of Science Fellow (2014), University of Minnesota Duluth Academy of Science and Engineering Inductee (2017), ISU College of Agriculture and Life Sciences Team Award (2018), Conservation Innovation Award from the Soil and Water Conservation Society (2020), and ISU Ivy College of Business innovationENTREPRENEUR Award (2020).
-I am on the editorial board of the scientific journal BioScience, a member of the “Rapid Response Team” of the Ecological Society of America, on the science advisory board of the Great Lakes Bioenergy Research Center, on the board of trustees of the Iowa Chapter of The Nature Conservancy, and on the board of directors of the Iowa Wildlife Federation and Practical Farmers of Iowa.
-I previously served on the editorial board for the journal, Landscape Ecology (2010-2015).
-My work has been covered by the BBC, Corn and Soybean Digest, National Public Radio, the New York Times, Successful Farming, and The Washington Post among other farm and general interest media outlets.
+Dr. Schulte Moore has published more than 100 scientific and educational articles.
+Her honors include the Iowa State University Early Career Award in Teaching (2007), Teaching Award of Merit from the North American Colleges and Teachers of Agriculture (2007), Stanford University Leopold Leadership Fellow (2013), Kavli Frontiers of Science Fellow (2014), University of Minnesota Duluth Academy of Science and Engineering Inductee (2017), Business Record/ISU Ivy College of Business innovationENTREPRENEUR Award (2020), Ecological Society of America Fellow (2021), MacArthur Fellow (2021), and Citation for Leadership and Achievement from the Council of Scientific Society Presidents (2022).
+Along with her colleagues on the STRIPS team, she received the Iowa State University College of Agriculture and Life Science Team Award in 2018 and the Soil and Water Conservation Society's Conservation Innovation Award in 2020 for their development of prairie strips.
+In 2022, the C-CHANGE team was awarded ISU's Interdisciplinary team research award and ISU Carbon team receive the ISU College of Agriculture and Life Science Dean's Citation Award for their work on behalf of the state of Iowa.
+She is on the editorial board for the scientific journal BioScience, a member of Ecological Society of America’s “Rapid Response Team,” on the Science Advisory Board for the Great Lakes Bioenergy Research Center.
+She formerly served on the boards of directors for Iowa Wildlife Federation and Practical Farmers of Iowa, and on the board of trustees for The Nature Conservancy's Iowa Chapter.
+Her work has been covered by the BBC, Corn and Soybean Digest, National Public Radio, the New York Times, Successful Farming, and The Washington Post among other farm and general interest media outlets.